Linear Model and Extensions: Homework problems

-Remark: The OLS coefficient of $X_1$ in the short regression of $Y$ on $(1_n, X_1)$ equals the summation of all the path coefficients from $X_1$ to $Y$ as illustrated by Figure \ref{fig::path}.
+Remark: The OLS coefficient of $X_1$ in the short regression of $Y$ on $(1_n, X_1)$ equals the summation of all the path coefficients from $X_1$ to $Y$ as illustrated by Figure \ref{fig::path}:

 This problem is a special case of the path model, but the conclusion holds in general.

 \paragraph{EHW in long and short regressions} Theorem \ref{thm::cochran-formula} gives Cochran's formula related to the coefficients from three OLS fits.
 This problem concerns the covariance estimation.
 There are at least two ways to estimate the covariance of $\tilde \beta_2$ in the short regression \eqref{eq::cochran-2}.
-First, from the second OLS fit, the EHW covariance estimator is
+First, from the short regression \eqref{eq::cochran-2}, the EHW covariance estimator is

 Second, Cochran's formula implies that is a linear transformation of the coefficient from the long regression, which further justifies the EHW covariance estimator